baoxianzhang/projectThinking/catkin_ws/src/demo/README.md

 + Consider the include and src folders, there is a folder with the same name with the project in the include folder for further lib package.
 And src folder should contain the interface .cpp file and the implemention _impl.h and impl.cpp files.
 And the main.cpp should be just a example showcase.
 + Put all the launch file to the launch folder, which if defined rviz, the rviz configuration file should be put into the rviz folder.
 + Put python scripts and the 3party depends installation shell scripts in the script folder.
-+ Test the code in the test folder, and use the google unit test.
++ Test the code in the utest folder, and use the google unit test.
 + Put message and service type which the first letter should be capital into msg and srv folder separatly.
 When model exist, put the files in the model folder.

 ## Documentation